rexlManu/la-dpsmeter/README.md

 ### First step: Setup docker

-You have to install docker on the machine where you will be running the meter (any of the three options from setup above).
+You have to install docker on the machine where you will be running the meter (one of the options from setup above).

 For instructions on how to install docker, check [docker desktop](https://www.docker.com/).